Simibrum/code-assistant/README.md

 Simplicity is key.
 Functions will be returned with docstrings summarising the function.
 Python typing is to be used.
 A test driven development strategy will be used.
 Testing is with pytest.
 Lines are limited to 100 characters.

+## Auto Generated Summary

+The project is a language learning model (LLM) based software development assistant, named 'Agent'.
+The Agent autonomously generates Python code, tests, and manages a GitHub repository.
+It uses multiple Python scripts to accomplish different tasks:
+1. `utils.py`: Provides utility functions for the Agent such as extract project description from README, read a requirements.txt file, format Python code etc.
+2. `agent.py`: It's the main script that conducts a loop where it determines the next tasks, performs them, and evaluates the results.
+3. `functions.py`: Contains utility functions for loading environment variables, initializing a logger, and calculating the number of tokens used by a list of messages in a conversation.
+4. `code_management`: This directory consists of various scripts responsible for managing the codebase.
+This includes generating test functions, reading information from code files, and handling writing code to Python files.
+5. `llm`: This directory contains scripts for interacting with the LLM.
+It includes functions for generating prompts and communicating with the LLM to create new code or tests.

+The Agent is designed to generate Python code, tests, and manage a GitHub repository autonomously, making it a valuable tool for automated software development.

 ## Agent Structure

 ```